makersacademy/learn_coding_workshops/git_started_with_git/instructions.md

 | Terminal     | An interface that allows you to access the command line.                                                                 |
 | Command Line | A text-based user interface to the computer.The user can type in instructions for immediate execution by pressing enter. |
 | Directory    | Also known as a folder, it is a collection of files grouped together to keep things organised.                           |

+# Useful Resources

+- Use this [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) to get you started with styling your text!